benckx/vaporwave/README.md

 - Download/Upload ROMs files from/to devices
 - Download/Upload save files from/to devices
 - Tested on [ArkOS](https://github.com/christianhaitian/arkos/wiki) with a RG351M device
+- Tested on [RetroOZ](https://github.com/southoz/RetroOZ/wiki) with a PowKiddy RGB10Max